sipb/hydrant/README.md

 - it's tiny and used in only a small part of the app
   - e.g. msgpack-lite is only used for URL encoding, nanoid is only used to make IDs
 - it's a big, popular, well-documented project that's been around for several years
-  - e.g. FullCalendar has been around since old Firehose, Chakra UI has a large community
+  - e.g. FullCalendar has been around since old Hydrant, Chakra UI has a large community